Tom Bathurst

 Thomas Frederick Bathurst (born 17 March 1948), is an England-born Australian jurist who served as Chief Justice of the Supreme Court of New South Wales from 1 June 2011 to 5 March 2022.
 He has served as Lieutenant-Governor of New South Wales from 1 February 2012 to 5 December 2022.

 Early years and education

-Thomas Frederick Bathurst was born on St Patrick's Day 1948 in Richmond, Surrey, today part of Greater London.
+Thomas Frederick Bathurst was born on 17 March 1948 in Richmond, England.
 His parents were both Australian – his mother Joan Hartigan was a champion tennis player, while his father Hugh Moxon Bathurst was a public servant who was private secretary to Senator James Fraser when their engagement was announced.
 They married at St Mary's Cathedral, Sydney, in April 1947, before flying to Perth to board the Orion for England, where they planned to live for a few years while Joan resumed her tennis career.

 In 1950, Bathurst returned to Sydney with his parents on the Strathmore, having spent the first few years of his life in Surrey.
 He was educated at Saint Ignatius' College, Riverview and in 1969 graduated from the University of Sydney with a Bachelor of Arts.
 Bathurst graduated in 1972 with a Bachelor of Laws from the Sydney Law School.